HumbertoDiego/lidar-experiments/6-Kinect.md

 ## <a name="section-2"></a> 2.
 Hardware setup

 The original idea is a sand box with a kinect and a projector, both aiming the sand.
-We get Kinect depths whith a computer, paint and contour plot them in real time and project the plot back into the sand.
-Original implementation still can be found at [Augmented Reality SandBox](https://github.com/HumbertoDiego/SarndBoxExplorer).
+Kinect depths are colorized in real time and projected the plot back into the sand.
+Original implementation still can be found at [Augmented Reality SandBox](https://web.cs.ucdavis.edu/~okreylos/ResDev/SARndbox/).
+Summarized install instructions can be found at [SarndBoxExplorer](https://github.com/HumbertoDiego/SarndBoxExplorer).

 The new approach differs from the original by taking more control of depths and using custom software to process data.
 Also, we use an announcer/subscriber method where raw depth images are sent by the announcer to subscribers wich can be different computers, a small one acting as announcer and a more robust one as a subscriber to process images.